 - To further the witness of the Church in proclaiming the Gospel of Life.

-The ND Human Dignity Project will be housed at the Institute for Church Life, and led and administered by the University Life Initiatives Program Director.
+The ND Human Dignity Project will be housed at the Institute for Church Life, and led and administered by the Human Dignity & Life Initiatives Program Director.
 We welcome partnerships with other institutes, offices and departments at the University of Notre Dame in this important endeavor.